borovez/Kijiji-Scraper-App/README.md

 ## Features

 * Retrieve current ads from Kijiji given keywords and other parameters
-* Multi-tabbed & tagged search queries to have as many searches as you need at one time.
+* Multi-tabbed & tagged search subscriptions to have as many searches as you need at one time.
 * On-the-fly search filtering
 * Search tab draggable sorting
 * Customizable search refresh timer interval